 Standards and regulations

-An overview of the Australian and overseas standards relating to child restraints and accessories used by children with disabilities and medical conditions
+An overview of standards and regulations relating to vehicle restraint systems and accessories used by children and adults with disabilities and medical conditions

 Introduction

-Australian and overseas standards/regulations provide requirements to support the design, safety and use of child restraint systems in motor vehicles.
+Australian and overseas standards/regulations provide requirements for the design, safety and use of vehicle restraint systems in motor vehicles, including for products designed for use by children and adults with disability.

 Australian standards